PocketBun Differences From PocketBase

 go-*extension docs pages (PocketBun is JS/TS extension-first) - binary self-update workflow for PocketBase executable

-- operational assumptions tied to standalone Go binary path semantics
+serve [domain]automatic HTTPS instructions; use a reverse proxy for TLS termination instead - operational assumptions tied to standalone Go binary path semantics

 - some upstream docs response examples may use slightly different sample keys than runtime output (for example health sample